cwcowell/instakarma/README.md

 ## Architecture

-The instakarma karma bot requires a Slack app with certain permissions that's installed in a Slack workspace.
-The `instakarma-bot` programs runs on a server somewhere, and it creates a websocket connection to either the Slack app or the Slack workspace (I'm not sure which, but it doesn't matter).
+Instakarma requires a Slack app with certain permissions to be installed in a Slack workspace.
+See the **Running instakarma-bot** section below for details.

+It also requires the `instakarma-bot` program to be running on a server somewhere.
+This program creates a websocket connection to either the Slack app or the Slack workspace (I'm not sure which, but it doesn't matter).
 All messages in public channels, private channels, or multi-person DMs in that Slack workspace are sent via websocket to `instakarma-bot`, which listens for karma-related text (like `foo++` or `/instakarma my-stats`) and acts on any karma-related text it sees.
-For example, if `instakarma-bot` sees `foo++` in a message, it updates the DB to grant karma to `foo`.
-The `instakarma-bot` program generates output to the user whenever it handles karma, and sends this output back to the Slack app or Slack workspace via websocket, where it's displayed to the user.
+For example, if `instakarma-bot` sees `foo++` in a message, it updates the DB to grant karma to the entity `foo`.

-**The `instakarma-bot` program uses regexes to look for certain phrases (like `foo++`) in text typed by users, but it doesn't store or forward any text.
-It is not spyware.**

 The `instakarma-admin` program is an optional administration tool.
 It never needs to be run, but can be a helpful way to manage the instakarma DB, export data, etc.